SKaplanOfficial/Raycast-PromptLab/DEVLOG.md

 - Added command run history.
   - Accessible via the 'View Previous Runs' action in the 'My PromptLab Commands' command.
 - Added `{{lastRun}}` placeholder for accessing the response of the last run of the current command.
+- Added per-command option to `Record Runs` or not.

 ### 2023-11-05